emard/DCF77/micropython/README.md

 Frequency and amplitude modulation is measured with oscilloscope connected to 3-turn wire as probe coil placed near the LC circuit.
 Tuning paramters are adjusted when measured with the scope.

+# Requirements

+Micropython 1.13 or higer (from esp32 import RMT)